damianosmel/react_crash_course_2024/README.md

 - Add `<Link>` instead of `<a>` tags not to have change in the banner when we click a link

 **Result:** webpage links go to their respective page without banner to be refreshed

+- Add NotFound page

+**Result:** when user requests a non-existing page, we go the not-found page